Germany – France – Turkey

 |Phase II:||Afacan / Izmir – from 19/10/2019 to 26/10/2019|

 The project is aimed at young female* participants between 17 and 21 years of age who have little access to international mobility programmes and who are motivated to meet young people from other partner countries.
-The group will spend three project phases together.
+The group will spend several project phases together.
 As interpreters will be present at all phases of the project, no previous language skills are required.